Mirrah

 Most seem to start as standard light infantry for their local lord from a very young age and spend most of their youth training their technique or fighting on the front lines.
 If they survive a few battles and earn some achievements in the process, they can be promoted to the lord’s knights.
 While this may seem relatively easy to accomplish, the training leading up to it likely prepared them for this advancement.
 In order to master this traditional order’s unique sword technique, recruits must meet a high skill cap, so all of them either have the talent or put in the effort to earn their vows to the feudal lord.
 The Mirrah Knights are the elite, glorious defenders armed with both the strength and experience to hold back the enemy.
 And as their shields decorated with what appear to be blazing flames signify, they have not only the power to survive but the resolution to die for their country.
 Rising through the ranks in Mirrah doesn’t automatically better your chances at survival, but it does afford you some glory and luxuries that your common peasant in the army couldn’t ever dream of.

 The knights wear finely-sewn hats and vests and the like while off the battlefield.
 Such fancy clothes are just for pure pomp and etiquette, but they still show off the knights’ riches and status.
 Mirrah knights live better than anyone born among the poor — the rewards for their merits, loyalty, and everyday hazards of the job.
-It’s also doubles as a lure for the able but needy wanting to escape destitution.
+It also doubles as a lure for the able but needy wanting to escape destitution, though exceptionally few manage to succeed.
 In terms of style, the clothes resemble renaissance Spain, which is the intent.
 According to game director Yui Tanimura in the Dark Souls II: Design Works interview, Lucatiel’s design had originally been intended for a Don Quixote-type character before the idea was scrapped and recycled during the game’s turbulent development.
 This distinctly Spanish flair could be why the name Mirrah (ミラ) resembles the Spanish word mirar (ミラル) meaning “to look” or “watch” — fitting for a country always on guard against enemy invasion.
 And this culture certainly goes beyond just Lucatiel, for the rapier forged by a Mirrah blacksmith is dubbed Espada Ropera — the formal Spanish name for rapiers meaning “dress sword”, complementing the knights’ fancy clothes.

 On the subject, the famed blacksmith Llewellyn, or Lind, (リンド) makes this rapier and other simple but excellent products from geisteel, or “gran steel” (グラン鋼) in possible reference to the Spanish grande meaning “big”.
 True to its name, the steel is a rare and hard to produce but excellent alloy invented in Mirrah and used in creating its weapons and armor.
 Considering this, it is probably used in the creation of the Mirrah Knights’ armor, though we are provided no examples of what such armor even looks like let alone is forged with.
 The closest example is the equipment worn by Creighton, a knight of Mirrah who has slightly modified his armor.
 This leads to the description questioning if it is actually an elaborate fake, but Cale confirms that Creighton was a bloodthirsty killer who had become a “pariah” of the Mirrah Knights and thus was once a real member. (item descriptions in Dark Souls III [DS3] reaffirm his membership) His equipment is therefore unquestionably authentic if somewhat different from the standard armor worn by the Mirrah Knights.
 So, what are the differences?